magenta-aps/mox/doc/user/installation.rst

 ============

 All the active developed source code of mox is a python package located in :file:`oio_rest`.
 You can run it in as you see fit.
-Two methods are describe below.
+Two methods are described below.
 Use the docker image or a python package in a virtual environment.

 .. tip::